saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

     - 29 wavelength Zones </i>

 - <b>Availability Zone </b> is physical location made up of one or more datacenter.
-    - AZs are represented by a region code, followed by a letter indetifier eg. us-east-1<u>a</u>
+    - AZs are represented by a region code, followed by a letter indetifier eg. us-east-1<ins>a</ins>
-    - it is common to run workloads in at least 3 AZs in case any datacenter fails. <u> (High Availability)</u>
+    - it is common to run workloads in at least 3 AZs in case any datacenter fails. <ins> (High Availability)</ins>
     - All AZs in a AWS Region are interconnected with
         - high bandwidth
         - low-latency networking